Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 Kallang Park Connector

-Similar to the Coast-to-Coast trail in distance, the Central Urban Loop (CUL) stretches 36km in a circular loop, connecting the North Eastern Riverine and Eastern Coastal loops.
-With the CUL, residents from Ang Mo Kio, Hougang and Serangon have easier access to parks in the East such as the East Coast Park and Pungol Waterway.
+Similar to the Coast-to-Coast trail in distance, the Central Urban Loop (CUL) stretches 36km but in a circular loop, connecting the North Eastern Riverine and Eastern Coastal loops.
+The completion of CUL gives residents from Ang Mo Kio, Hougang and Serangoon easier access to East Coast Park and Pungol Waterway.

 The completion of the CUL loop in 2015 also marked the 300km milestone of Singapore’s Park Connector Network.